isomerpages/mlaw-corp/_trusts/Express Trusts.md

 You may wish to consider the following:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p><strong>Licensed Trust Company</strong>: In Singapore, persons who provide
+<p><strong>Licensed Trust Company ("LTC")</strong>: In Singapore, persons
-trust business are licensed and regulated by the Monetary Authority of Singapore under the <a href="https://sso.agc.gov.sg/Act/TCA2005" rel="noopener noreferrer nofollow" target="_blank">Trust Companies Act 2005</a> unless specifically exempted.
-Licensed trust companies are able to act as trustees of express trusts, provide services in relation to the creation of an express trust, as well as provide trust administration services.
-You may wish to refer to <a href="https://eservices.mas.gov.sg/fid/institution?sector=Capital%20Markets&amp;category=Licensed%20Trust%20Company" rel="noopener noreferrer nofollow" target="_blank">MAS’ directory of financial institutions</a> for a list of licensed trust companies in Singapore.</p>
+who provide trust business are licensed and regulated by the Monetary Authority of Singapore ("<strong>MAS</strong>") under the <a href="https://sso.agc.gov.sg/Act/TCA2005" rel="noopener noreferrer nofollow" target="_blank">Trust Companies Act 2005</a> unless specifically exempted.
+LTCs are able to act as trustees of express trusts, provide services in relation to the creation of an express trust, as well as provide trust administration services.
+You may wish to refer to <a href="https://eservices.mas.gov.sg/fid/institution?sector=Capital%20Markets&amp;category=Licensed%20Trust%20Company" rel="noopener noreferrer nofollow" target="_blank">MAS’ directory of financial institutions</a> for a list of LTCs in Singapore.</p>
 </li>
 <li>
-<p><strong>Private Trust Company:</strong> You may wish to consider setting
+<p><strong>Private Trust Company ("PTC"):</strong> You may wish to consider
-up a private trust company.
-A private trust company is typically established to act as a trustee to a trust or a number of trusts created by a settlor or settlors who are connected by blood or legal adoption.
-The beneficiaries to the trusts must also be connected to the settlor by familial ties.
-Private trust companies do not have to obtain a license from MAS, but have to engage a licensed trust company to carry out certain trust administration services, including AML/CFT checks.
+setting up a PTC.
+A PTC is typically established to act as a trustee to a trust or a number of trusts created by a settlor or settlors who are connected by blood or legal adoption.
+The beneficiaries of the trusts must also be connected to the settlor by familial ties.
+PTCs do not have to obtain a license from MAS, but have to engage a LTC to carry out certain trust administration services, including AML/CFT checks.
 You may wish to refer to the <a href="https://sso.agc.gov.sg/SL/TCA2005-RG1" rel="noopener noreferrer nofollow" target="_blank">Trust Companies (Exemption) Regulations</a> for further information.
-Please seek legal advice and/or advice from a licensed trust company if you wish to set up a Private Trust Company.</p>
+Please seek legal advice and/or advice from a LTC if you wish to set up a PTC.</p>
 </li>
 <li>
 <p><strong>Lawyers:</strong> Lawyers can also act as trustees.
 You may wish
-to use the <a href="https://eservices.mlaw.gov.sg/lsra/search-lawyer-or-law-firm/" rel="noopener noreferrer nofollow" target="_blank">Legal Services Regulatory Authority’s (LSRA) website</a> to find a suitable solicitor or law practice in Singapore.</p>
+to use <a href="https://eservices.mlaw.gov.sg/lsra/search-lawyer-or-law-firm/" rel="noopener noreferrer nofollow" target="_blank">LSRA's website</a> to
+find a suitable solicitor or law practice in Singapore.</p>
 </li>
 <li>